Can You Quit Your Job After an Injury at Work and Still Receive Worker’s Comp?

 In our example, the other aspect of the injured worker’s claim, however, will be impacted.
 Now that he is receiving wages, he certainly will see a reduction in the indemnity benefits he was receiving.
 Those weekly checks that were $300 a week might drop to $100 a week now, since he is receiving wages from a new job.
 He might even see the checks stops completely if, for example, the employer claims that they would have offered the employee a temporary light duty job at his pre-accident wage rate if he had not resigned.

 Resigning his job may also hurt the injured worker when it comes time to settle his claim.
 Many insurance companies prefer that a settlement agreement include having the injured employee resign his job.
 Obviously, we take a strong stand for our clients in this regard and when clients don’t want to resign their jobs, we try very hard to take that option off the table.
 In addition, a good portion of their settlement value may be based on their interest to have the employee separate from the job site so he cannot re-aggravate his injury.
 A good portion of their settlement valuation will also be based on how much they are paying out on this claim, so the employee receiving $100 a week and costs them relatively little might see considerably lower settlement offers.

 The other thing to consider is that insurance companies often tend to drag their feet on approving medical care, and they especially do so when they are not paying someone weekly checks.
 When they know they are going to be paying a claimant until he recovers, they have more motivation to give him the medical care that will get him back to work.

-If you need assistance with any workers compensation claim our Raleigh personal injury attorneys are ready to talk.
-Please call or chat us and we will figure what is best for your situation.
+If you need assistance with any workers compensation claim, our Raleigh personal injury attorneys are ready to talk.
+Please call or complete the form on this page, and we will figure out what is best for your situation.